Out-of-control wildfires scorch Texas Panhandle and briefly shut down nuclear weapons facility

 In central Nebraska, a mower sparked a prairie fire that has burned a huge swath of grassland roughly the size of the state's largest city of Omaha, state officials said Tuesday.

-Associated Press reporters Lisa Baumann in Bellingham, Washington, and Stefanie Dazio from Los Angeles contributed.
+Associated Press reporters Ken Miller in Oklahoma City, Lisa Baumann in Bellingham, Washington, and Stefanie Dazio from Los Angeles contributed.

 Credit: AP